 - 117. There are different understandings and interpretations of the concept of multiple discrimination across states and a small number has addressed this in national law.
 The lack of domestic case law on the implications of discrimination on a plurality of grounds, including SOGI, is a challenge.
-Research on multiple discrimination is scarce and has mostly been conducted at the initiative of CSOs and Academia. - 118.
+Research on multiple discrimination is scarce and has mostly been conducted by CSOs and Academia. - 118.
 While most states reported tackling multiple discrimination in 2013, the 2018 replies indicate that the understanding of the concept still varies.
 In general, non-discrimination legislation includes an extensive (and sometimes non-exhaustive) list of grounds.
-State replies tend to highlight that national legislation recognises multiple discrimination even in the absence of an explicit provision. - 119.
+State replies tend to highlight that national legislation recognises multiple discrimination even in the absence of an explicit provision.
+This is the case with the United Kingdom, which considers an express provision unnecessary in view of the existing possibility for a claimant to bring parallel claims on different grounds. - 119.
 Few states reported having included an explicit provision on multiple discrimination in their anti-discrimination legislation (Georgia, Norway, Sweden).
 In other countries, multiple discrimination is referred to as an "aggravating circumstance" (Austria and Romania) or "severe discrimination" (Bosnia and Herzegovina, Croatia, North Macedonia, Slovenia).
 In Poland, the concept is included in sectoral legislation (Labour Code).
 In Greece, the concept was initially limited to employment before being extended to other fields.
-Some states have introduced or will introduce the concept in policy documents (Bosnia and Herzegovina, Ireland, jo). - 120.
+Some states have introduced or will introduce the concept in policy documents (Bosnia and Herzegovina, Ireland, Serbia). - 120.
 Some NHRIs have played a positive role in drawing attention to multiple discrimination.
 In the Netherlands, the Equal Treatment Commission proposed to include the concept in the General Equal Treatment Act.
 In Sweden, the Equality Ombudsman brought several multiple discrimination cases to court.